 What are we trying to find out?

 Adolescence is a critical period for mental health and brain development.
 By asking school pupils to tell us how they experience school life and health-related issues, we hope to better understand what is happening to the mental health of young people, and to inform schools, the local council and their partners, how to provide pupils with the best support and guidance to keep them safe and happy.
-We also aim to gain insight into how adolescents view surveys like this, as part of a larger project called ‘Pathfinder’.
-More information about this study and the larger project can be obtained on the research team’s webpage (listed above), or by contacting the research team at: Pathfinder@psych.ox.ac.uk.
+We also aim to gain insight into how adolescents view surveys like this, and how the school lockdowns impacted their wellbeing.
+More information about this study and the larger project can be obtained on the research team’s webpage, or by contacting the research team at: Pathfinder@psych.ox.ac.uk.

 Why has my child been invited to take part?

-We are inviting your child to take part because they are aged 8 years or older, currently in school year 4-13, and attending one of the participating schools or FE Colleges in Oxfordshire or one of the other participating counties in Southern England.
-We are inviting up to 120,000 young people to take part.
+We are inviting your child to take part because they are aged 8 years or older, currently in school year 5-13, and attending one of the participating schools or FE Colleges in one of the participating counties in England.
+We are inviting up to 150,000 young people to take part.

 Does my child have to take part?

 No. You can ask questions about the study before deciding whether or not to allow your child to participate, and you can change your mind without giving a reason.
-If you do not want your child to take part in the research, you can notify your child’s school.
-Please be aware that once your child has completed the survey, we will not be able to identify them to exclude their data.
+If you do not want your child to take part in the research, you can notify your child’s school in the days before they give survey login details to pupils.

 What will happen if my child takes part?

-During a designated school period of around 30 minutes, pupils will be invited to log in to the Online Pupil Survey, to answer around 200 questions on life-style and health-related issues.
-This might be a remote/virtual school lesson while your child is at home during the COVID-19 lockdown.
-Some of the questions address sensitive areas (e.g. internet safety, bullying, mental well-being), and there are different versions of the survey to ensure that the content is age-matched.
+During a designated school period of around 30 minutes, pupils will be invited to log in to the OxWell School Survey, to answer around 200 questions on life-style and health-related issues.
+Some of the questions address sensitive areas (e.g. safety, bullying, mental wellbeing), and there are different versions of the survey to ensure that the content is age-matched.
 Pupils in years 8-13 are also asked some questions related to risk factors like self-harm, drugs, abuse, depression/anxiety/paranoia.
 At the end of the survey, appropriate advice and guidance is provided with links (e.g. http://www.childline.org.uk).
 We do not wish to identify pupils and therefore do not ask for names, addresses, date of birth, ethnicity or use unique logins.
 The survey data is collected as part of a service provided by Foster and Brown Research Ltd. (http://www.fabresearch.com).